rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 Note that this whole command just gives you a subset of the full `rustc` build.
-The **full** `rustc` build (what you get if you say `./x.py build --stage 2 src/rustc`) has quite a few more steps:
+The **full** `rustc` build (what you get if you say `./x.py build --stage 2 compiler/rustc`) has quite a few more steps:

-- Build `librustc` and `rustc` with the stage1 compiler.
+- Build `rustc` with the stage1 compiler.
   - The resulting compiler here is called the "stage2" compiler.
 - Build `std` with stage2 compiler.
 - Build `librustdoc` and a bunch of other things with the stage2 compiler.